 With multiple No. 1 hits and three diamond-selling albums, Shania Twain is one of the most successful artists in music history.
 But her influence stretches far beyond chart success and album sales.
 Twain bridged country and pop, bringing country music to a whole new audience.
 Beyond that, her lyrics spoke to a generation of women raised on the boldness of Dolly and Loretta, who embraced Twain's independence and assertiveness.
 The women in Shania Twain songs were brazen, empowered, and altogether real.

 After the "When You Kiss Me" singer was sidelined from a battle with Lyme Disease, which caused vocal dysphonia and damaged her vocal cords, the Canada-native came back strong with a batch of great new songs.
-She released her fifth studio album Now–her first new music in 15 years– in September, proving she’s still the reigning country-pop queen we all fell in love with.
+She released her fifth studio album Now in 2017--her first new music in 15 years, proving she's still the reigning country-pop queen we all fell in love with.

 15. "Honey, I'm Home"

 14. "You've Got a Way"

 Though she could write a kiss-off anthem like no other, Twain also had a hand in writing some of the best crossover love ballads in '90s country.
 Written with her former producer, ex-husband Mutt Lange, "You've Got a Way" was nominated for Song of the Year at the 42nd Grammy Awards.

 13. "I'm Gonna Getcha Good!"